arno-di-loreto/apihandyman.io/_posts/2016-03-02-writing-openapi-swagger-specification-tutorial-part-1-introduction.md

 series: Writing OpenAPI (Swagger) Specification Tutorial
 series_title: Part 1 - Introduction
 ---
-# Previously in the APIverse...
+Previously in the APIverse...
 Since I started my [*Swagger* journey](/starting-a-swagger-journey-beyond-generated-swagger-ui/), there have been *some* changes.
 The *Swagger Specification* has been [donated](http://swagger.io/introducing-the-open-api-initiative/) to the newly created [OpenAPI Initiative](https://openapis.org/news/announcement/2015/11/new-collaborative-project-extend-swagger-specification-building-connected) under the Linux foundation and is reborn as the *[OpenAPI Specification](http://apievangelist.com/2016/01/04/the-openapi-specification-fka-the-swagger-specification/)*.
-Therefore, my Swagger Journey will become an *OpenAPI Specification (fka Swagger Specification) Journey*.
+Therefore, my Swagger Journey will become an *OpenAPI Specification (fka Swagger Specification) Journey*.<!--more-->

 # Writing OpenAPI (fka Swagger) Specification tutorial
 As promised in my [previous post](http://apihandyman.io/starting-a-swagger-journey-beyond-generated-swagger-ui/), I'll show you how to write API definition with OpenAPI Specification (fka Swagger Specification) format.
 This tutorial will be composed of several posts: